cyberbotics/webots/docs/guide/web-streaming.md

 Two different streaming modes are available:
 - `x3d` (default): the simulation is streamed using a mechanism similar to the [web animation export](web-animation.md) except that the `X3D` file and the animation are sent on the fly to the web browser clients.
-- `mjpeg` mode where the Webots scene rendered on the server is directly sent as `MJPEG` image to the web browser client.
+- `mjpeg`: the Webots scene rendered on the server is directly sent as an `MJPEG` image to the web browser client.
 You should choose between the `x3d` and `mjpeg` depending on the type of application you are developing.
 The following table summarizes the advantages (`+`) and disadvantages (`-`) of the the two modes: